Yasmeenmad/Investigate-a-Dataset/README.md

 ## Investigate-a-Dataset

 ### Project Overview
-In this project, we will analyze a dataset and then communicate your findings about it. we will use the Python libraries NumPy, pandas, and Matplotlib to make our analysis easier.
+In this project, we will analyze a dataset and then communicate our findings about it. we will use the Python libraries NumPy, pandas, and Matplotlib to make our analysis easier.

 **What do we need to install?**